You can help Save Music

 In the event of the political declaration not being comprehensively ratified, travel between the UK and the EU27 will become more complex.
 If you are an ISM member, read our no-deal advice page which will still be applicable.
 For those who are not ISM members, visit our blog which sets out the top 10 things you need to know to help prepare for Brexit.

-- One in seven musicians have less than a week’s notice between being offered work and having to take it.
+- 11% of respondents have less than a week’s notice between being offered work and taking it.

 What will happen to musicians if the UK leaves the EU with a 'bare bones' deal?